gotransverse/payments.js/README.md

 All flows require an initial authenticated call to TRACT via a secure mechanism to retrieve a referrer token.
-This referrer token is short lived and allows a developer to make calls against the TRACT Payment service in an unauthenticated manner from a client browser.
+This referrer token is short lived and allows a developer to make calls against the TRACT Payment service in a temporarily authenticated manner from a client browser.
+This token can be used only once to create a temporary payment method in TRACT.
+A payment token is provided for this temporary payment method which is then used to add a payment method to a billing account.

 # Prerequisites
 * node.js is installed on your environment